Are you surfing the wrong board?

-Elite level surfers like Griffin Colapinto, John John Florence and Steph Gilmore can feel the difference in as little as .5 Litre change in their equipment.
-At this level of surfing, even half a litre can really impact surfing performance especially on step up boards
+Elite level surfers like Griffin Colapinto, John John Florence and Steph Gilmore can feel the difference in as little as 0.5 Litre change in their equipment.
+At this level of surfing, even half a litre can really impact surfing performance, especially on step up boards

 A beginner may not even understand or take into consideration the volume of a surfboard, but when they are struggling just to paddle into waves while their friends are riding all the way to the beach, they’ll will quickly find out how important the right equipment can be.

-The wrong equipment can make or break a persons decision to stick with surfing, and shows how important it is even for beginners to get the right beginner surfboard
+The wrong equipment can make or break someone's decision to stick with surfing, and shows how important it is even for beginners to get the right beginner surfboard

 So, how do you determine the right volume for you?